 This module specifies the Dict API expected to be implemented by different dictionaries.
 It also provides functions that redirect to the underlying Dict, allowing a developer to work with different Dict implementations using one API.

-To create a new dict, use the new
+To create a new dict, use the new functions defined

 by each dict type: